AndreiMsc/Contest/README.md

 During a programming contest for students, each contestant had to solve 3 problems (named P1, P2 and P3).
 Afterwards, an evaluation committee graded the solution to each of the problems solved by the contestants using integers between 0 and 10.
 The committee needs a program that will allow managing the list of scores and establishing the winners.
-Write a program that will implement the following functionalities (each functionality is exemplified):
+This program will implement the following functionalities (each functionality is exemplified):

 1. Add the result of a new participant.